digital-land/technical-documentation/docs/development/tutorials/set-up-for-mac.md

 * On the left go to SSH and GPG keys
 * Give it a name so you recognize which computer it's from
 * Leave the key type as authentication key
-* Use command + v to copy the key into the box
+* Use command + v to paste the key into the box
 * Click the add ssh key

 Now you should see that the ssh key has been added to your Github account.